akcortes/My_Portfolio/Project6_Netflix_Prediction/README.md

 ## Description

 The goal of this project is to practice in supervised learning using Netflix data.
-We need to create the model for the rating prediction.
-Each group will need to research and implement the defined supervised machine learning methods.
+Implemented defined supervised machine learning methods.

 ## Supervised Machine Learning Methods